CivicDataLab/2022-Assam-Flood-Response/CONTRIBUTING.md

 We use github to host code, to track issues and feature requests, as well as accept pull requests.

 ## We Use [Github Flow](https://guides.github.com/introduction/flow/index.html), So All Code Changes Happen Through Pull Requests
-Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
+Pull requests are the best way to propose changes to the repository (we use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
 We actively welcome your pull requests:

-1. Fork the repo and create your branch from `main`.
+1. Fork the repo and create your branch from `main`
-2. If you've added code that should be tested, add tests.
-3. If you've changed APIs, update the documentation.
-4. Ensure the test suite passes.
-5. Make sure your code lints.
+2. Add or update resources listed in the repository
-6. Issue that pull request!
+4. Issue that pull request!

 ## Any contributions you make will be under the Creative Commons Attribution 4.0 International License
-In short, when you submit code changes, your submissions are understood to be under the same [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) that covers the project.
+In short, when you submit changes to the repository, your submissions are understood to be under the same [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ## Report bugs using Github's [issues](https://github.com/CivicDataLab/2022-Assam-Flood-Response/issues)
 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](https://github.com/CivicDataLab/2022-Assam-Flood-Response/issues); it's that easy!